The 2023 Houston Marathon (and Half Marathon) takes place Sunday, January 15th

 There are a number of assignment types that need to be filled.
 Here is a brief description for each.

-Course Monitors may be located anywhere, and their function is to watch for participants that may be in need of assistance.
+Course Monitors may be located anywhere, and their function is to watch for participants that may be in need of assistance and monitor and report other race concerns for the safety of all.
 This is a generic type, letting coordinators know you're available to help in whatever way you can.

 Sector Captain Shadow